vibeus/vibe-website/content/blog/remote-collaboration-tools-for-your-business-needs/index.md

 ## **Zapier**

 One of the biggest time sucks is needing to transfer information across apps.
-You get an email, but that needs to go to DropBox, then that needs to be sent out via Slack...soon you’ve wasted an hour.
+You get an email, but that needs to go to DropBox, then that needs to be sent out via Slack…soon you’ve wasted an hour.

 [Zapier](https://zapier.com/) integrates your apps and does this for you.
 You can create a workflow from any app and tell Zapier which apps to Zap to.
 Zapier integrates with over 3,000 apps, including Google Drive, Slack, Trello, Zoom, Quickbooks, Facebook Lead Ads, and more.
 For any teams that use a variety of different tools, this saves you busy work.
 Whether you’re in sales, marketing, healthcare, or more, try Zapier.

 ## **Toggl**